KavipriyaBaskar/Sleep_Deprivation_Analysis/README.md

 - **Stress Levels:** High stress correlates with poor sleep and higher BMI.

 These dashboards offer actionable insights for industries focusing on **healthcare**, **workforce management**, and **wellness** programs.

+## **7. Conclusion**
+The 2024 analysis of sleep deprivation highlights the critical link between **sleep quality**, **cognitive performance**, and **lifestyle factors**.
+Interventions promoting adequate sleep, physical activity, and stress management can significantly enhance cognitive function and overall well-being.